Ordering Power is Sanctioning Power: Sanction Evasion-MEV and the Limits of On-Chain Enforcement: Methodology: Dataset Construction

-Applying this procedure yields a dataset of \emph{evasion episodes}, each representing a temporally coherent and economically material attempt to relocate assets in anticipation of sanction enforcement.
+Applying this procedure yields an \emph{evasion episodes} dataset, each representing a temporally coherent and economically material attempt to relocate assets in anticipation of sanction enforcement.
 This dataset forms the basis for our empirical analysis of sanction--evasion races.